rkakaria/total-curvature-calculator-python-bindings/README.md

-# total-curvature-calculator-python-bindings
+# curvcalc: a Python binding of the C++ total curvature calculator

 ## Description
-This is a Python binding library for the [total curvature estimation calculator](https://github.com/HeCraneChen/total-curvature-estimation) by [Professor Crane Chen](https://github.com/HeCraneChen) written in C++.
+This is a Python binding library for the [total curvature estimation calculator](https://github.com/HeCraneChen/total-curvature-estimation) written in C++.
 The total curvature estimation calculator is a fast and robust total curvature estimation method that works for both triangle meshes and point clouds.

 ## Dependencies